We believe, as did Dr. Maria Montessori, that “the child moves him or herself toward learning when given the necessary support.”

 - Develop a comprehensive and varied curriculum aimed at understanding.

-- Construct a caring approach to learning and understanding through the development of critical and creative thinking skills.
+- Construct a comprehensive approach to learning and understanding through the development of critical and creative thinking skills.

 - Cultivate the development of independent learning skills and reflection in the learning process.